-Emory & Henry offers a Bachelor of Arts (B.A.), a Bachelor of Fine Arts (B.F.A), and a Bachelor of Science (B.S.) degree.
+Emory & Henry offers a Bachelor of Arts (B.A.), a Bachelor of Fine Arts (B.F.A), a Bachelor of Science (B.S.), and a Bachelor of Science in Nursing (BSN) degree.
 The Bachelor of Arts degree is offered in most departments and programs, while the Bachelor of Fine Arts is only offered in the Theatre department.
 Both the B.A. and B.F.A. degrees require the completion of at least 120 semester hours.
 The Bachelor of Science degree is offered by all departments in the Natural Science Division, as well as the Athletic Training and Business Administration departments.
 The B.S. degree requires the completion of at least 124 semester hours.
+The Bachelor of Science in Nursing (BSN) degree required the completion of at least 133 semester hours.